 IV.
 APPLICATION FOR MEDICAL REGISTRATION

 Applicants applying under the CFTA must complete the Application for Medical Registration (AMR).
-You will be required to submit the following fees at the time you submit your AMR: $200 Medical Council of Canada fee; $210 CPSM Review of Qualifications fee.
+You will be required to submit the following fees at the time you submit your AMR: $220 Medical Council of Canada fee; $210 CPSM Review of Qualifications fee.
 Please note that application fees are non-refundable.